SoufianeDataFan/Self-adaptive-learning-model-skeleton/README.md

         main(self_tuning= True)

 ```
- - I recommend you run the training file on the GPU for faster evaluation.
+ - I recommend you use a GPU for faster evaluation.
 Otherwise, make sure you change computing settings before you start.

 ```
 'tree_method':'gpu_hist',